troglobit/troglobit.github.io/_projects/inadyn.markdown

 Some of these services are free of charge for non-commercial use, others take a small fee, but also provide more domains to choose from.

-Inadyn v1.99.8 and later support HTTPS (v1.99.11 and later also support SNI), for DDNS providers that support this (you must check this yourself).
-Tested are DynDNS, FreeDNS, nsupdate.info, and Loopia.

-Using HTTPS is recommended since it protects your credentials from being snooped and further reduces the risk of someone hijacking your account!

 Download